embano1/blog/content/posts/git-basics/index.en.md

 marked as `unstaged` in your working directory again.
 Think of `reset` as the reverse action of `commit`.

+{{< admonition type=tip open=true >}}

+There might be other (temporary) changes in your branch which you did not want to include in a commit.
+To get rid of these changes use `git checkout .`.
+This will discard all remaining changes in your local git repository. `checkout` also accepts a path/file name if you want to be more specific in what gets discarded.

+{{< /admonition >}}

 The `reset` command also comes in handy if you want to rearrange what goes into a commit.
 Say you want `awesome_script.sh` not in the first but second commit.
 Simply (soft) reset your commits to a previous state (commit) as shown above and